DhruvAgarwal11/Clove_Dashboard_Website/README.md

 Clove is a free extension that makes offsetting carbon emissions from online purchases simple and easy!

 Check out this website at [dashboard.joinclove.org](https://dashboard.joinclove.org).
-If you haven't already downloaded the chrome extension, visit [this link] (https://chrome.google.com/webstore/detail/clove-carbon-offset-for-o/ngbohkoofgapiedfbnbnbondgpldgcba).
+If you haven't already downloaded the chrome extension, visit [this link](https://chrome.google.com/webstore/detail/clove-carbon-offset-for-o/ngbohkoofgapiedfbnbnbondgpldgcba).